root-project/root/README/ReleaseNotes/v626/index.md

 Before 6.26, it was possible to still use the `RooMinuit` by passing the `Minimizer("OldMinuit", "minimizer")` command argument to `RooAbsPdf::fitTo()`.
 This option is now removed.

+### Increase of the `RooAbsArg` class version

+The class version of `RooAbsArg` was incremented from 7 to 8 in this release.
+In some circumstances, this can cause warnings in `TStreamerInfo` for classes inheriting from `RooAbsArg` when reading older RooFit models from a file.
+These warnings are harmless and can be avoided by incrementing also the class version of the inheriting class.

 ## 2D Graphics Libraries

 - Implement the option `X+` and `Y+` for reverse axis on TGraph.